 The double bottom double top chart pattern indicates trend reversals.
 They consist of either two high prices (double top) or two low prices (double bottom) of the currency pair.
 It is unlikely for a currency pair to move beyond the high price point and below the low price point after it does so twice on different occasions.

-• Whenever a currency pair price reaches an all-time high price twice, it sends a signal of a downward market movement thereafter.
-Exiting the current position can minimise losses.
+- Whenever a currency pair price reaches an all-time high price twice, it sends a signal of a downward market movement thereafter.
+Exiting the current position can minimize losses.

 3. Head and shoulders chart pattern

 The head and shoulders chart patterns are used to predict a downward market situation.
-It helps traders analyse how much the price of the currency pair is going to fall and in what intervals.
-This, in turn, leads to the traders making an exit choice to minimise potential losses.
+It helps traders analyze how much the price of the currency pair is going to fall and in what intervals.
+This, in turn, leads to the traders making an exit choice to minimize potential losses.
 There generally exist two price highs before and after a significant price high, indicating falling prices thereafter.

 4. Inverse head and shoulder chart pattern